TerryV8/click-count/docs/replication.md

 The installation uses a tool called kubeadm which is part of Kubernetes.
 This process works with local VMs, physical servers and/or cloud servers.

-On premise, it assumes you have a set of machines (virtual or real) that are up and running. kubeadm is a great choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Ansible) that you have to integrate with.
+On-premise, it assumes you have a set of machines (virtual or real) that are up and running. kubeadm is a great choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Ansible) that you have to integrate with.

 If you are not constrained by the Cloud choice, there are some other tools built to give you complete clusters:
   _ On GCE, Google Container Engine gives you one-click Kubernetes clusters